Maher Nasser: Career

 From April to August 2012 and from August 2014 to February 2015, he was Acting Head of the Department of Public Information, at which times the Department excelled in its performance and was highly praised by the Secretary General and partners alike.

-One of he longest serving veterans of the United Nations System; for more than 36 years, he has held various positions in Gaza, Jerusalem, Amman, Cairo, Vienna and New York City.
+One of the longest serving veterans of the United Nations System; for more than 36 years, he has held various positions in Gaza, Jerusalem, Amman, Cairo, Vienna and New York City.
 Prior to his current post, Nasser was the Director of the United Nations Information Service (UNIS) in Vienna from July 2008.
 Prior to that, he served as Director of the United Nations Information Centre (UNIC) in Cairo, Egypt from January 2006, leading a number of campaign with the Egyptian leadership at delicate political times.

 Nasser was the Chief of the New York Liaison Office for UNRWA before joining the Department of Public Information at the UN.
 He also held different posts within UNRWA in Vienna and Amman.
 He managed to raise large amounts of funding to help Palestinian refugees.
 He has also worked in the area of public information at the United Nations Drug Control Programme in Vienna (now UNODC), combating the drugs trade through policies and support to governments.